 The farmer incubator will provide aspiring young farmers with access to land, resources and mentorship for growing food on a larger scale than a backyard or community garden.
 A portion of Little River Cooperative's farm has been divided into 5 plots, each one approximately 1500 sq ft.
 These plots will be available for individuals wishing to try their hand at growing row crops for commercial or personal production.
 The incubator program will mentor participants through every step of the process, beginning with crop planning, organic soil fertility and seed starting.
 Guidance will continue as the season progresses with training on using low tech farm tools to minimize labor, proper harvesting techniques and even marketing.

 Below are the program details.
-It is important to check whether you are available for the required volunteer hours and workshops.
+If you want to apply it is important to check whether you are available for the required volunteer hours and workshops.
 We require 90% attendance rate throughout the year.
 Or else you just won’t learn what you gotta learn!

 The program cost ($1320) includes the following:

--1500 square feet of growing space at the farm located at 360 ne 154th street in Biscayne Gardens
+-1500 square feet of growing space at the farm located in Biscayne Gardens, near North Miami

 -unlimited well water and irrigation equipment